 So delighted to have LOVE IS KIND featured over at The Chirping Moms in stop two of our Valentine book tour.
 Why a Valentine tour?
 Well, because LOVE IS KIND celebrates love and kindness, making it a perfect read for Valentine’s Day!
 Something super neat about this stop is that the Chirping Moms and I live in the same town and we only found that out by chance!
 Small world, eh?
 (Oh, and there’s also a giveaway!)
 So grab that cup of tea and head on over.
 Happy reading, all!

 And here’s the complete list of stops I’ll be making.
 I hope you will join me each step of the way. =)

+PARTY TIME!
 With its theme that love and kindness can be shown in many ways, LOVE IS KIND is a charming pick for a class or home Valentine’s Day Party.
 I’ve come up with more ideas than you’d ever use for just one party, so pick the activities that suit your class or home.
-Happy February!
-(Only 14 days until Valentine’s Day!)
+Happy Valentine’s Day!
+(Only one month away!)

 Play Musical Hearts.
 First put on your favorite children’s kindness/friendship themed album.
 (We like Raffi at our house.)
 Then, using two heart-shaped boxes (or little heart pillows, if you have some) instead of the more traditional “hot potato”, sit in a circle and gently pass the hearts in opposite directions to the music.
 When the music stops, the children holding the hearts each say something kind to the person holding the other heart.
 (Ex.
 You are funny.
 I like your striped socks.
 You make me feel welcome etc.)